openfoodfacts/openfoodfacts-server/installation/docker-developer-guide.md

 make restart
 make down
 make log
-...
 ```

-You can even have multiple terminals open, one for each deployment:
+A good strategy is to have multiple terminals open, one for each deployment:

 * `off` [Terminal 1]:
   ```